 In my experience – and from observing others’ experiences- the more time it takes you to integrate into a new culture, the less you will feel settled and comfortable in your new surroundings.
 It’s good to meet other expats living abroad just like you (and you need them for support when things just don’t make sense) but make every effort to meet local people and get to know the culture.
 Getting to know someone who has lived where you’re living all their lives will enrich your experience and teach you so many things about the culture and language.
 (And think of all the slang and *cough* swear words *cough* you’ll learn!)

 And besides, the information and stories a local person can tell you won’t be found in your average travel guide book.
 Go out there and meet some locals!
 Even if you only have a week or two left in your city.
 You won’t regret it.

 Perhaps this recommendation on the list is self-explanatory so I’ll just elaborate on some of my favorite audio materials in Spanish.
 It’s important to surround yourself with as much of the language as possible.
-If you’re not in a Spanish speaking country, you can do this through a number of different medias.
-If you are in Spain or another Spanish speaking country, keep the foreign language learning going by immersing yourself in the language and culture through music, films, podcasts and TV shows to name a few.
+If you’re not in a Spanish-speaking country, you can do this through a number of different media.
+If you are in Spain or another Spanish-speaking country, keep the foreign language learning going by immersing yourself in the language and culture through music, films, podcasts, and TV shows to name a few.
 Create a little Spanish bubble for yourself and take it with you wherever you go!